lizhanhui/elastic-stream/docs/sbp.md

 | record_batch | bytes | The payload of each record batch, already serialized. |

 ### LIST_RANGES
 The LIST_RANGES frame(opcode=0x2001) lists the ranges of a batch of streams.
-Or it could list the ranges of all the streams in a specific data node.
+Or it could list the ranges of all the streams in a specific range server.

 **Request Frame:**

-There are two types of LIST_RANGES request, one is to list the ranges of a batch of streams, and the other is to list the ranges of all the streams in a specific data node.
+There are two types of LIST_RANGES request, one is to list the ranges of a batch of streams, and the other is to list the ranges of all the streams in a specific range server.

 ```
 Request Header => timeout_ms [range_owners]
   timeout_ms => int32
-  range_owners => union { stream_id, data_node }
+  range_owners => union { stream_id, range_server }
     // List the ranges of streams
     stream_id => int64
-    // List the ranges of a specific data node
+    // List the ranges of a specific range server
-    data_node => node_id advertise_addr
+    range_server => server_id advertise_addr
-      node_id => int32
+      server_id => int32
       advertise_addr => string

 Request Payload => Empty